 A VERY WARM WELCOME to the Parish Churches of St. Mary the Virgin Stanwell and St. Matthew Ashford, whether you come as a visitor to look at our lovely Churches, to pray where generations of people have prayed before you, or if you come as one looking for a church to make your spiritual home.
-We are glad to have you with us.

 St Mary’s and St Matthew's are parishes in the Spelthorne Deanery of the Diocese of London.
 We are under the episcopal care of Bishop Jonathan Baker SSC, Bishop of Fulham.
 We stand within the Catholic tradition of the Church of England, seeking to respond faithfully to the Gospel message in our own age.